Chuck Knox: Head coaching career

+Los Angeles Rams

-When Tommy Prothro was dismissed on January 24, 1973, Knox was hired as head coach of the Rams.
+When Tommy Prothro was dismissed on January 24, 1973, Knox was hired as head coach of the Los Angeles Rams.

 Sometimes referred to as "Ground Chuck" for his team's emphasis on its rushing attack, Knox used a comeback year by veteran quarterback John Hadl to lead the Rams to a 12–2 record during his first season, winning the NFC West title.
 Knox earned NFC Coach of the Year honors, but in the first round of the playoffs, the team lost to the Cowboys, beginning what would become a frustrating string of playoff defeats for Knox.

 John Hadl became the 1973 NFC Most Valuable Player under Knox, proof that the passing dimension of his offense was as significant as the run game in his system.
-Six games into the 1974 season, Knox traded John Hadl, whose performance had diminished from his MVP '73 season, to the Green Bay Packers for an unprecedented two first round picks, two second round picks and a third round pick.
-Knox started James Harris for the remainder of the 1974 season.
+Six games into the 1974 season, Knox traded Hadl, whose performance had diminished from his MVP 1973 season, to the Green Bay Packers for an unprecedented two first round picks, two second round picks and a third-round pick.
+Knox started James Harris (who had been on the roster when Prothro was fired and retained by Knox due to the notes given by Prothro) for the remainder of the 1974 season.
 Harris became the NFL's first African American regular quarterback.
-Despite two and a half successful seasons, including a 12 and 2 record in 1975 with Harris under center, some Rams fans remained critical of Harris' play.
-Eventually, Knox, under pressure from owner Carroll Rosenbloom, was forced to bench Harris in favor of Pat Haden.
+Despite two and a half successful seasons, including a 12–2 record in 1975 with Harris under center, some Rams fans remained critical of the play of Harris.
+Under pressure from owner Carroll Rosenbloom and general manager Don Klosterman, Knox was forced to bench Harris in favor of Pat Haden when Harris had a knee injury in the middle of the 1976 season.
+Harris was traded to the San Diego Chargers the following year.
+Knox later related his experience with coaching Harris decades later: “He was the NFL’s first black regular quarterback, which didn’t mean a thing to me.
+However, he was the first quarterback that I developed, which did.
+I really liked James Harris.
+It was obvious he had the ability and had never gotten the chance.”